JudeWillmer/Windows-Server-2022-Lab/05 - Troubleshooting/README.md

 ## Outcome

-DNS name resolution was successfully restored by correcting the client's Preferred DNS Server configuration.
-After clearing the DNS resolver cache, the client successfully resolved the domain controller hostname and normal network communication was restored.
+**DNS** name resolution was successfully restored by correcting the client's **Preferred DNS Server** configuration.
+After clearing the **DNS Resolver Cache**, the client successfully resolved the domain controller hostname and normal network communication was restored.

 ---

 ## Scenario

-A user contacts the IT Help Desk after reporting that they are unable to access domain resources using the server hostname.
-I investigated the issue by testing connectivity and reviewing the client's network configuration.
-The workstation was found to be using an incorrect public DNS server instead of the internal **Active Directory** DNS server.
-After correcting the DNS configuration and clearing the DNS resolver cache, I verified that the client could successfully resolve and communicate with the domain controller.
+A user contacts the **IT Help Desk** after reporting that they are unable to access domain resources using the server hostname.
+I investigated the issue by testing connectivity and reviewing the client's **IPv4** configuration.
+The workstation was found to be using an incorrect public **DNS Server** instead of the internal **Active Directory DNS Server**.
+After correcting the **DNS Server** configuration and clearing the **DNS Resolver Cache**, I verified that the client could successfully resolve and communicate with the domain controller.

 ---